Bafana star Sifiso Hlanti ruled out for Wits ‘for a long time’

 Hunt did not give timeframes but the defender is expected to be sidelined until at least December.

-Hunt was speaking on Friday at the club’s training base at Sturrock Park in Johannesburg where his team unveiled 10 new signings to bolster the coming season.
+Hunt was speaking on Friday at the club’s training base at Sturrock Park in Johannesburg where his team unveiled six new signings to bolster the coming season.

 Goalkeeper Brandon Petersen‚ Siyanda Zwane‚ Phathu Nange‚ Sameehg Doutie‚ Zitha Macheke‚ Carl Lark‚ Ivan Mahangwahaya and Prince Nxumalo were paraded to the media.